 Integrated in the provision of waste management services is a recycling program.
 In respect to domestic waste, a waste management utility charge is applied per tenement where a normal waste collection service and recycling collection service is not applied per tenement due to sharing of services such as bulk waste bin services.
 “Tenement” includes any premises used as a separate domicile such as, for example -

 In respect to rural properties not receiving any waste collection service from us, a waste management facility charge will be applied where waste is generated or is capable of being generated from rural properties with a domestic component.

 Revenue from these charges is used for the purpose of recovering the additional costs of operating, maintaining and managing the sewerage system, resulting from acceptance of waste from commercial and industrial premises which has an organic strength greater than that of domestic sewerage and which may also contain a variety of exotic substances such as heavy metals, organic solvents, and chlorinated organics which sewerage treatment systems are not designed to treat.

-The Queensland Government has amended the Fire and Rescue Act 1990, requiring Councils to levy and collect, on its behalf, an Emergency Management Levy.
-This levy replaces the State Urban Fire Levy and has been extended to include all properties in Queensland.
+The Queensland Government Fire and Rescue Act 1990, requires Councils to levy and collect, on its behalf, a State Emergency Management Levy.

 The levy is to provide a more sustainable funding base for emergency services, recognising that all Queenslanders are at risk from possible floods, cyclones, storms, fires and accidents.
 It will be used by local Rural Fire Groups to fund activities within our region.
 The levy is based on property use, the structures on the property and the fire and rescue capability in the area.